muyleche/test-scoping/README.md

+There's a controller for functionality and a Mouse object constructor.
+New mice must not have the same name as any mouse in the controller.mice array.
+Additionally, this error checking must happen in an event listener attached to the Mouse.name attribute.
+So, that event handler needs to be able to access controller.mice in order to compare the new mouse with the existing ones.

-#Question: How can I make sure that 'controller' and 'Mouse' are defined in separate files, yet still allow the 'nameIsOriginal' function to make use of the controller.mice array?
+Question: How can I make sure that 'controller' and 'Mouse' are defined in separate files, yet still allow the 'nameIsOriginal' function to make use of the controller.mice array?

-#The fact that there's a listener on the mouse.name attribute that needs to run the 'nameIsOriginal' function is the real sticker, I think.
+The fact that there's a listener on the mouse.name attribute that needs to run the 'nameIsOriginal' function is the real sticker, I think.
 Is it just a matter of passing a nameIsOriginal function to the Mouse constructor?
 I think that might work, but it doesn't quite sit right with me for some reason...